nivle1661/geographic-framework/README.md

-# Framework in Java to handle geographic-based data
+# Framework in Java to handle geographic-based events

 ## Data Plugins
 ###### SetListPlugin -